 We know for a fact that the genetic makeup of non-Africans includes contributions from people who left Africa long before the latest Out-of-Africa wave and any biologist writing a letter to a newspaper should know this.
 We don't know if the latest wave left 60,000 years ago or much earlier.
 We know for a fact that more than 200 people were involved.

 Linnaeus did not invent the word "race."
 It was in common use long before Linnaeus published his classification scheme in 1735.
 This is easily confirmed by checking the Wikipedia entry on human races.
-That article would have also alerted any biologist to the legitimate controversy and preventing him/her from propagating untruths.
+That article would have also alerted any biologist to the legitimate controversy and prevented him/her from propagating untruths.

 Here's a repeat of the rules I imposed in some previous postings.